-- 23. A person has a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
+- 23. A person has a disability for the purposes of the Equality Act if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 There is no need for a person to have a medically diagnosed cause for their impairment what matters is the effect of the impairment. - 24.
-Tests that may be applied to determine whether someone has the protected characteristic of disability include: - the length of time that the effect of the condition has lasted or will continue it must be long-term: that is, it has lasted for at least 12 months, it is likely to last for at least 12 months, or is likely to last for the rest of the person's life - whether the effect of the impairment is to make it more difficult and/or timeconsuming for a person to carry out an activity, compared to someone who does not have the impairment, and this causes more than minor or trivial inconvenience - if the activities that are made more difficult are 'normal day-to-day activities' at work or at home - whether the condition has this impact without taking into account the effect of any medication the person is taking, or any aids or assistance or adaptations they have, like a wheelchair or specific software on their computer (with the exception of wearing of glasses or contact lenses where it is the effect while the person is wearing the glasses or contact lenses which is taken into account).9 - 25.
-'Impairment' covers, for example, long-term medical conditions such as asthma and diabetes, and fluctuating or progressive conditions such as rheumatoid arthritis.
-A mental impairment includes mental health conditions (such as bipolar disorder or depression), learning difficulties (such as dyslexia) and learning disabilities (such as autism).
-Some people, including those with cancer, multiple sclerosis and HIV/AIDS, are automatically protected as disabled people by the Act.
-People with severe disfigurement will be protected as disabled without needing to show that it has a substantial adverse effect on day-today activities.
-Progressive conditions and those with fluctuating or recurring effects, including mental health conditions such as depression, are also included provided they meet the test of having a substantial and long-term negative effect on a person's ability to carry out normal day-to-day activities.
-The Act also protects people who have had a disability in the past.
+Tests that may be applied to determine whether someone has the protected characteristic of disability include: - the length of time that the effect of the condition has lasted or will continue it must be long-term: that is, it has lasted for at least 12 months, it is likely to last for at least 12 months, or is likely to last for the rest of the person's life - whether the effect of the impairment is to make it more difficult and/or timeconsuming for a person to carry out an activity, compared to someone who does not have the impairment, and this causes more than minor or trivial inconvenience - if the activities that are made more difficult are 'normal day-to-day activities' at work or at home - whether the condition has this impact without taking into account the effect of any medication the person is taking, or any aids or assistance or adaptations they have, like a wheelchair or specific software on their computer (with the exception of wearing of glasses or contact lenses where